obonaventure/mmtp-book/singlepath.rst

    \draw[blue,thick, ->] (\c1,\y-3) -- (\s1,\y-4) node [midway, fill=white]  {ACK\small{[seq=1234,ack=5678,len=4,data="abcd"]}};
    \draw[blue,thick, ->] (\s1,\y-4.1) -- (\c1,\y-5) node [midway, fill=white] {ACK\small{[seq=5678,ack=1238]}};

 For performance reasons, TCP implementations try to avoid relying on the retransmission timer to retransmit the lost segments.
-Modern TCP implementations use selective acknowledgements which can be negotiated during the handshake.
+Modern TCP implementations use selective acknowledgments which can be negotiated during the handshake.
 This is illustrated in :numref:`fig-tcp-retrans-sack`.
-A selective acknowledgement reports blocks of sequence number that have been received correctly by the receiver.
+A selective acknowledgment reports blocks of sequence number that have been received correctly by the receiver.
 Upon reception of the ``SACK`` option, the sender knows that sequence numbers ``1234-1237`` have not been received while sequence numbers ``1238-1250`` have been correctly received.

 .. _fig-tcp-retrans-sack:
-.. tikz:: TCP leverages selective acknowledgements to retransmit lost data
+.. tikz:: TCP leverages selective acknowledgments to retransmit lost data
    :libs: positioning, matrix, arrows, math, arrows.meta

    \tikzmath{\c1=1;\c2=1.5; \s1=8; \s2=8.5; \max=8; }